 Whether it’s skimming through a social media feed, planning the weekend or the next social occasion in lieu of enjoying your present company, or just never really being satiated by any kind of consumable, it can be difficult to not look for something or someone else to occupy ourselves with.
 Why?

-Well, one possible reason aligns with Nietzsche’s claim that, “haste is universal because everyone is in flight from himself”.
+One possible reason aligns with Nietzsche’s claim that, “haste is universal because everyone is in flight from himself”.

-But, are we really just in flight from ourselves, to try and distract ourselves from our ‘self’?
+But are we really just in flight from ourselves, to try and distract ourselves from our ‘self’?
 As I will explore below, we can add in cultural forces to the things that we’re in flight from as well.

 Keeping up with and distracting ourselves with news

 When I’m not absorbed in my thesis data (which sometimes feels like an addiction), checking Twitter has become both a guilty compulsion and sometimes useful distraction for me.
 No matter how much of an echo chamber it is, I tell myself it keeps me vaguely in tune with the wider world around me.
 I’m ‘in flight’ from my academic luddite status perhaps.
-(Admittedly, though, Twitter, various research community subscriptions and Google Alerts also keep me vaguely up-to-date with my fields of interest study-wise).

 When I first open up the Twitter app on my phone, I find myself scrolling straight down to the ‘in case you missed it’ feed.
 Ironically, it’s the tweets with the longest expiry date that seem to catch my attention.

 So, that second point reiterates Nietzche’s.
 I agree with it insofar as having something ‘external’ to put our energies towards does help mitigate any chronically inconvenient daily realities.
 Sometimes this is also about getting perspective, when we find ourselves absorbed by really horrible things in the news that quite rightly make whatever personal ‘dramas’ we have trivial.
-Sometimes people like to concern themselves with someone else’ story to the extent that it becomes a part of their own story (yes, anthropologists might be a little guilty of this, but I know plenty of non-anthros who like to build social rapport by sharing interesting stories of others they’ve known, often without their consent).
+Sometimes people like to concern themselves with someone else’s story to the extent that it becomes a part of their own story (yes, anthropologists might be a little guilty of this, but I know plenty of non-anthros who like to build social rapport by sharing interesting stories of others they’ve known, often without their consent).

 Consuming things inconspicuously